 Tennis Elbow And Creatine Supplements

-Sometimes clients complain of tennis elbow – and other injuries – weeks after using creatine supplements.
+Can creatine supplements cause tennis elbow and other overuse injuries?
 While studies have not shown injuries from creatine supplements in healthy individuals, in the “real world” people do sometimes report that they occur.

 When discussing creatine supplements, it's important to remind clients that creatine only helps muscles get stronger.
 It doesn't help tendons or ligaments.
 Remember, ligaments and tendons, take longer than mussels to improve strength.
 In other words, the ligaments and tendons can't keep up with the extra weight the muscles are lifting.
 The result is an injury occurs.